Aryaadkoli/Aryaadkoli/README.md

 <h1 align="left">Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/></h1>

-i'm Arya.
+I'm Arya.
 I design and build complete systems that are clean, fast, and built to scale.
 I look into every aspect of production and I am all about doing things right — from architecture to implementation.

 ###